 Digital Storage of Hearing Conservation Data

 In our early days of offering occupational health solutions, we encountered some apprehension due to concerns with cloud-based storage of digital records.
-After learning about the advanced security measures that are in place to keep data safe and secure, these concerns are a thing of the past.
+After learning about the advanced security measures that are in place to keep data safe and secure, these concerns are now a thing of the past.
 On the plus side, electronic records are more accessible, easier to work with, and don’t require any physical space for storage.
 SHOEBOX for Occupational Hearing Testing includes unlimited data storage.
-Once people understand the emphasis we place on data security, and the new-found ability to manage records, the transition to cloud-based record storage is not only welcomed, it’s embraced.
+Once people understand the emphasis we place on data security and the new-found ability to manage records, the transition to cloud-based record storage is not only welcomed, it’s embraced.